Bedrock-OSS/bedrock-wiki/docs/concepts/contents.md

 Some additional information:

--	Development or normal folders, it don't matter.
+-	Development or normal folders, it doesn not matter.
 This file is auto-filled everywhere, even in skin packs (it can crash minecraft when generating it for skin pack).
 -	There is no need to make separate contents.json for subpacks.
 Just make one file in the main folder.